-14. Transport information UN number.
-UN Proper shipping name.
-Transport hazard class(es).
-Packing group, if applicable.
-Marine pollutant (Yes/No).
-Special precautions which a user needs to be aware of or needs to comply with in connection with transport or conveyance either within or outside their premises.
-15. Regulatory information • Safety, health and environmental regulations specific for the product in question.
+14. Transport information (a) UN number; (b) UN proper shipping name; (c) Transport hazard class(es); (d) Packing group, if applicable; (e) Environmental hazards (e.g.: Marine pollutant (Yes/No)); (f) Transport in bulk (according to Annex II of MARPOL 73/78 and the IBC Code); (g) Special precautions which a user needs to be aware of, or needs to comply with, in connection with transport or 15.
+Regulatory information conveyance either within or outside their premises.
+Safety, health and environmental regulations specific for the product in question.
 16. Other information including information on preparation and revision of the SDS